sahilrajput03/sahilrajput03/arch-notes.md

 sudo systemctl enable docker.service #So that docker starts on system boot.

-# PLEASE REBOOT THE SYSTEM ONCE PLEASE TO BE ABLE TO GET DOCKER FUNCTIONING. src: https://stackoverflow.com/a/55911400/10012446
+# PLEASE REBOOT(reboot means reboot not just logout and login) THE SYSTEM ONCE PLEASE TO BE ABLE TO GET DOCKER FUNCTIONING. src: https://stackoverflow.com/a/55911400/10012446

 # Test if docker is running GOOD via:
 sudo systemctl status docker